cs-uob/COMSM0049/docs/survey.md

 ### Conclusion

 While there are some rough edges, given that it is 1) a new unit, 2) under a new method of delivery and 3) under less than ideal circumstances, we think things are going pretty well.
 A majority of students have engaged well with the unit and seem overall relatively happy.
 An important thing to monitor is the workload level mid-term.
 We are also concerned about a group of a dozen students who don’t seem to be engaging with the unit properly.

+## Week 2 Survey

+As promised a detailed report on the survey we launched after the end of week 3.
+We will run a further survey around week 7 to gather how you felt overall about the teaching part of the unit.

+1- I feel that I am keeping up with the unit.
+2- Comments.
+3- Rate the videos and reading material.
+4- Comments about the videos and reading material.
+5- Rate the exercise sheets.
+6- Comments about the exercise sheets.
+7- Rate the labs.
+8- Comments about the labs.
+9- Rate the Q&A.
+10- Comments on the Q&A (if you are not participating, tell us why).
+11- Rate the peer labs.
+12- Comments on the peer lab (if you are not participating, tell us why).

+### Results & General Comments

+We received 11 response to our survey out of 39 students (as per blackboard so +- some).

+81% of students are keeping up with the unit.
+Video and reading material rating: 3.82
+Exercise sheet rating: 3.55
+Labs rating: 4.18
+Q&A rating: 4.18
+Peer labs rating: 3.64

+Overall students like the lab and Q&A, the videos and the reading material are good, but the peer labs and the exercise sheet not so much.
+In the next survey, we will separate rating for video and reading material as to understand a bit more precisely what you don’t like.

+### Discussion

+We had very positive feedback on the labs.
+The students really enjoy the practical aspects of the unit and we are told that the labs are interesting and challenging.
+We hope to keep it that way.
+We are adding videos on common problems with the labs to try to support the students given the covid situation (obviously there is a delay as we need first to gather common problems), we also answer questions during the Q&A and throughout the week on discord.
+Generally, students feel that if they get stuck they get the help they need relatively quickly.

+In the last Q&A recording did not show some of what was being shown during the live stream (i.e. non-browser application).
+That should hopefully be sorted for the next Q&A. During the Q&A, questions are mostly focused on the labs.

+This lead to our next point: the exercise sheet.
+We would like the students to engage with the exercise sheet during the Q&A session.
+We are hoping to trigger discussion, but this is not happening.
+We are asked for correction for the exercises, but we would really like for something more interactive to happen.
+Some questions are open-ended and similar to what will be found in the exam.
+We believe that the best way to learn how to answer such questions is to discuss them in “class” (this year during the Q&A).
+There may be a mismatch of expectation that we need to correct and we need to communicate more clearly what we think should happen.

+Students are not convinced by the scheduled peer lab sessions and prefer to work on their own time and organise themselves.
+This is understandable.
+We believe that we could do without them or replacing one of the two hours of peer labs by an extra hour of TA supported lab.
+This is unlikely to happen during TB1, but we will make sure the department is aware.

+We have released the coursework format following popular demand.
+The topic(s) are still under embargo as per instructed by the department so students don’t work on coursework before week 8.
+We have attempted to strike a balance between group work and individual contributions.
+We will communicate submission details and deadline once confirmed with the administration.

+Finally, while a number of students have engaged very well with the unit and we start to recognise some name on discord.
+Other students seem to be disengaging.
+We are concerned and hope they could leverage the opportunity to interact with TAs and lecturers while we are still available.